Kaktushose/jda-commands/wiki/docs/interactions/commands.md

     [JDA wiki](https://jda.wiki/using-jda/interactions/) first.
 We assume that the basic structure of interactions is known.

 ## Slash Commands
-SlashCommands are defined by annotating a method with <com.github.kaktushose.jda.commands.annotations.interactions.Command>.
+SlashCommands are defined by annotating a method with <io.github.kaktushose.jdac.annotations.interactions.Command>.
 The first parameter must always be a <CommandEvent>.
 The name and other metadata of the command is passed to the annotation.
 ```java